- Borgo Natio

 of fleeting joys, of groundless torments:

-those of a young boy who hopes, despairs and looks to the future,
+those of a young boy who hopes, despairs and looks to the

 oh small piece of Paradise I lose myself in you.